College of West Anglia

 The College of West Anglia (often abbreviated to CoWA or CWA) is a four-campus college of further and higher education in Cambridgeshire and Norfolk, England.
 The college has three campuses, located in King's Lynn, Milton and Wisbech, Cambridgeshire, as well as a sports campus at Alive Lynnsport in King's Lynn.
-The college has more than 10,000 students and 800 staff.
+The college has approximately 7,400 students and 750 staff.

 The college is the result of mergers of smaller colleges.
 King's Lynn Technical School (founded in 1894), King's Lynn, Norfolk.
 A merger with the Cambridgeshire College of Agriculture and Horticulture to form the College of West Anglia in 1998.
-A merger with the Isle College, Wisbech (founded 1955), Isle of Ely, Cambridgeshire in 2006, retaining the College of West Anglia name.
+A merger with the Isle College, Wisbech (founded Isle of Ely, 1955), Cambridgeshire in 2006, retaining the College of West Anglia name.

 Overview

 The College of West Anglia educates over 10,000 full-time and part-time students each academic year, across a wide range of vocational and academic fields.
 In addition to full-time and part-time courses, the college also offers bespoke training for local businesses, apprenticeships and higher education courses, run in partnership with Anglia Ruskin University.
-The college has around 800 members of staff working across the three main campuses, and its other premises.
+The college has around 750 members of staff working across the three main campuses, and its other premises.

 Under the previous Ofsted inspection criteria, the college was rated outstanding (grade 1) in 2007-2008.
-The most recent Ofsted inspection in 2013 ranks it as good (grade 2), making it one of the best performing colleges in the country under the new criteria.
+The most recent Ofsted inspection in 2019 ranked the college as good (grade 2).